Waldorf Astoria New York: Park Avenue lobby and colonnade

-On the west side of the lobby floor is the Park Avenue lobby, also called the main foyer; it is accessed from the Park Avenue foyer and is illuminated by that foyer's windows.
+On the west side of the lobby level is the Park Avenue lobby, also called the main foyer; it is accessed from the Park Avenue foyer and is illuminated by that foyer's windows.
 The LPC describes the space as being in the Pompeian style.
 The Park Avenue lobby is surrounded by raised terraces on the north and south walls, the Park Avenue foyer to the west, and the colonnade to the east.
 The north terrace connects with the Empire Room, while the south terrace connects with the Vanderbilt Room; both terraces have an alcove to the west and a stair to the east.
-The Park Avenue lobby contains classical-style square columns, as well as pastoral murals by Louis Rigal.
+The Park Avenue lobby contains classical-style square columns.
+There are also pastoral murals by Louis Rigal, which are made of 148,000 stone fragments.
 The center of the Park Avenue lobby has a stepped ceiling, the terraces and Park Avenue foyer have painted panels on their ceilings, and the terraces' alcoves have metallic-trim ceilings.

 The Park Avenue Colonnade connects the Park Avenue lobby to the west and the West Lounge to the east.
 The space is divided into three aisles by two colonnades of square columns.
 The mosaic floor contains rosette motifs surrounded by a travertine frame.
 Each wall is made of painted plaster with limestone pilasters, wainscoting, and white-metal doors.
 The men's room and cloakroom are on the north wall, while the ladies' room and shoe-shine room are on the south wall; a set of metal-and-glass doors originally led to the West Lounge.
 The center aisle has a coved ceiling with indirect lighting and metal finishes, while the north and south aisles have paneled ceilings similar to those above the Park Avenue lobby's terraces.

-The west lounge, originally the Peacock Alley, runs in a north–south direction, connecting the Park Avenue lobby and colonnade to the west and the west elevator bank to the east.
+The west lounge is known as the Peacock Alley and runs north–south, connecting the Park Avenue lobby and colonnade to the west and the west elevator bank to the east.
 It contains wooden paneled walls and red-marble pilasters with silver Ionic capitals.
 The northern portion of the west lounge has been converted into a restaurant area.
 This space contains the Peacock Alley restaurant, which includes the main restaurant, a bar and lounge, and three private dining salons.
 The southern portion remains intact and contains a set of decorative metal gates that formerly led to a beauty salon.
+In the mid-20th century, the Peacock Alley was redecorated with blue-enamel walls and golden palm trees; the space's original appearance, consisting of wood-paneled walls and black marble columns, was restored in 2025.
+There was also a check-in area in the Peacock Alley until 2025.

 The west elevator lobby consists of a bank of six elevators with stainless steel doors that contain bas-reliefs of women.
 The elevator lobby also has a carpet, wooden paneling around the elevator doors, and a stepped ceiling with crystal chandelier.
 The elevators are furnished with paneled pollard oak and Carpathian elm.